On this page: How do we know treatments work?

-This can be used to control or cure cancer by slowing or stopping the growth and spread of the disease.
-It can also provide relief from symptoms.
-Conventional treatments are based on scientific evidence and successful clinical trials, and include surgery, radiotherapy, chemotherapy and hormone treatment.
-The treatment you have depends on the type, stage and location of the cancer, your age and general health.
+These can be used to control or treat cancer by slowing or stopping the growth and spread of the disease.
+They can also provide relief from symptoms.
+Conventional treatments are based on scientific evidence and clinical trials.
+They include surgery, radiation therapy (also known as radiotherapy) and systemic treatments, such as chemotherapy, hormone therapy, targeted therapy and immunotherapy.

 Complementary therapies and medicines

 These tend to focus on the whole person, not just the cancer.
-They may help people cope better with symptoms of cancer and/or side effects caused by conventional treatments.
-Research into complementary therapies and medicines is increasing.
+They are used with conventional medicine, and may help people cope better with symptoms of cancer and/or side effects caused by conventional treatments.
+Some have been scientifically tested and shown to work.
+Research into complementary therapies and medicines is growing.

 Alternative therapies and medicines

-These are used in place of conventional medical treatments.
-This can delay or stop the cancer being treated effectively.
+These are used in place of conventional treatments and medicine.
 Many alternative therapies have not been scientifically tested, so there is no proof they stop cancer growing or spreading.
-Others have been shown to not be effective.
-Side effects of alternative treatments are not always known.
+Others have been tested and shown not to be effective.
+While side effects of alternative treatments are not always known, some are serious and can delay or stop the cancer being treated effectively.
+Examples include coffee enemas and magnet therapy.

-Conventional cancer treatments have been through a rigorous testing process to see how safe and effective they are.
-New treatments are first tested in laboratories and then on large groups of people in what is called a clinical trial.
+Conventional cancer treatments have been through a research process to see whether they work and are safe.
+This is known as evidence-based medicine.
+New treatments are first tested in laboratories and then on large groups of people in clinical trials.

-The strongest evidence comes from clinical trials that involve two groups of people.
+Clinical trials involving two groups of people provide the strongest evidence.
 One group is given the new treatment and the other group is given the existing standard treatment.
-The two groups are compared.
-The results are looked at by independent experts (peer-reviewed) and published in medical journals.
+The results in the two groups are compared to work out which treatment is better.
 If the new treatment works better than existing treatments, it may become the new standard treatment.
-This process provides the scientific evidence for the treatment.
+This process provides the scientific evidence for the effectiveness and safety of the treatment.

-Many alternative therapies and medicines have not been scientifically tested, or they have been tested and shown not to work or to be harmful to people with cancer.
+Many alternative therapies and medicines have not been scientifically tested.
+Others have been tested and shown not to work or to be harmful to people with cancer.
 Some alternative practitioners promote their therapies and medicines as a cure for cancer, and encourage people to stop using conventional cancer treatment.
 If this is something you are considering, discuss this with your doctor first.

 Cancer Council does not recommend the use of alternative therapies as a treatment for cancer.
-Only complementary therapies that have been proven to be safe to use alongside conventional cancer treatments are discussed in this section.
+1 Complementary therapies that have been proven to be safe to use alongside conventional cancer treatments and medicines are discussed in this section.

-Keep the following warning signs in mind if you are thinking bout using an alternative cancer treatment instead of onventional medicine:
+Keep the following warning signs in mind if you are thinking about using an alternative therapy or medicine instead of a conventional treatment or medicine:

 - The practitioner does not have a qualification from an accredited educational institution in the therapy they provide.